LeithLate2020/leithlate2020.github.io/README.md

     {
       "type" : "Feature",
       "properties" : {
-        "name" : "Leith History Mural",
+        "name" : "Leith Aquatic Mural",
-        "folder" : "LeithHistory",
+        "folder" : "LeithAquatic",
-        "artist" : "Tim Chalk and Paul Grime",
+        "artist" : "Blameless Collective",
-        "year" : "1985",
+        "year" : "2013",
         "description" :
-          "<p>The mural artwork was based on a series of workshops run with local people during 1985, referencing key points in Leith’s history and a depiction of the area at the time.
-Its original title was Moving into the future with a stronger community, exemplified by the last &lsquo;puzzle piece&rsquo; on the bottom right hand side of the mural.</p>", "icon" : "mural",
+          "<p>The Leith Aquatic was the first mural fundraised for and commissioned by LeithLate, as part of The Mural Project in 2013.
+It was produced by Blameless Collective through local community consultation and was also the first large-scale mural to be installed in Leith for almost three decades, kickstarting a new association with public art in the area.
+The mural launch in July 2013 included a street party for local residents with speeches, DJs and free daal courtesy of Sikh Sanjog.</p><p>Photo: <a href='https://www.eoincareyphoto.com/' target='_blank'>Eoin Carey</a>.</p>", "icon" : "mural",
         "audio" : [
           {